NCI-HTAN-Jamborees/1.-Transcription-Program-Gradients/Figures/README.md

-These are the figures for the README for the repository
+These are the results figures for the README for the repository